apache/cordova-medic/README.md

   - On Windows
     - buildslave start slave_windows

-    `Important.
-On Windows slave instance must be run under administrator.`
+    **Note:**  on Windows slave instance must be run under administrator; git/bin folder must be added to PATH so that rm, cp, mkdir commands are available from the command prompt.
 - point your browser at http://localhost:8010/waterfall to see the buildbot state
 - point your browser to the couchDB http://localhost:5984/_utils/index.html to look at detailed test results c